homearanya/alistair-psychologist/src/pages/index.md

       quote: >-
         I have been on medication for many years for anxiety attacks… This is the first life skill I have found to help me cope without medication.
-    - author: 'Course participant, 2015'
+    - author: "Course participant, 2015"
       quote: >-
         I have benefited so much more than I could ever have imagined or dreamt of.
 I have better interactions… and also my relationships have improved with all my family members.
 ---